leolion3/Simple-File-Transferer-Android/README.md

-# Easy File Transfer Tool
+# Simple File Transfer Android

 This app can be used to transfer files easily between two hosts on any operating system.